danitres/tribute-page/README.md

 # tribute-page
-this my project for freecodeacademy
+this my project first for freecodeacademy (tribute page)